Best sat navs to buy 2021

-Although more and more cars these days have a factory-fitted system, there’s still a huge market for standalone sat navs among drivers with out-of-date mapping or those who prefer the familiarity of a particular system.
+Although most modern cars now have sat nav fitted when the car is built, there’s still a huge market for standalone sat navs among drivers of older cars or those who simply prefer the familiarity of a particular system.

 Sat-nav postcode accuracy

 With so many sat-nav systems available online, often for temptingly low prices, it's worth being wary of just how suitable they are for UK road users.
 Many motorists rely on entering an end destination as a postcode, which is usually a quick and easy procedure.

 However, not every sat nav supports the British seven-character alphanumeric postcode system.
 There are still some units out there that only allow European-style five-character postcodes.
 As this will only allow you to enter the first two letters and three numbers of a UK postcode, it won't define the location quite so precisely.
 If you're likely to use postcode input, ensure your potential purchase supports it.